AudioDeveloper/UltraDaw/README.md

 Please be patient.
 This is a beta version.
 I would be very grateful if you could give me some feedback.
 Since this is a one-man project I don't have much time for testing.
 So I would be happy to receive any information about errors.
 Also, please write about what and how can be done better.

+I'll be happy to get some support from you via https://boosty.to/maksa_software/donate

 ## Main features

 Freeze tracks for low CPU usage